-a and -r has been extended,

 to specify different sets of field delimiters for the

-corresponding lines in the other file.
-Also this
+no corresponding lines in the other file.

-feature is absent in ndiff.
+Also this feature is missing in ndiff

-To end this presentation, I have to say that
+To end this presentation, let me say that Numdiff is a console application,

-Numdiff is a console application, i.e. a computer program designed to be used
+i.e. a computer program designed to be used

 via a text-only computer interface, such as a text terminal or